 Planning Your Visit

 The Festival has arranged incredible discounts for attendees.
 Whether you’re from out-of-town or looking for a night out, they have arrangedÂ hotel packagesÂ just for you.
-Their travel guideÂ is also handy to help you get to Bellingham.
+Their travel guideÂ is also handy to help you get to Bellingham and to each venue.

-This event is perfect for those exploring classical music for the first time or those who are distinguished enough to hear the quality and perfection of these esteemed musicians and performers.
-Each performance will be a once-in-a-lifetime event because of the talent amassed for these single live performances.
+This event is perfect for those exploring classical music for the first time as well as those distinguished enough to hear the quality and perfection of these esteemed musicians and performers.
+Each performance will be a once-in-a-lifetime event because of the talent amassed for these ethereal live performances.
 Get tickets now to ensure your front-row seats.

 Bellingham Festival of Music